Translate

 And that's when the nightmare really begins.

 It's almost as if the blight heard my words, because suddenly the darkness spreads like a wildfire.
 It crashes past whatever was holding it back from my godfather's estate, sweeping over it cause plants to die and trees to wither.
-The manor itself begins to darken and age just before collapsing in on itself, while my hometown is swept in shadow and I hear the first screams of terror arise...
+The manor itself begins to darken and age just before collapsing in on itself, while my hometown is engulfed in shadow, and I hear the first screams of terror arise...

 That's when I finally woke up to find the screams were coming from my own mouth.
 Naturally my parents came rushing into my room to find out what had happened, and then spent the next hour comforting me.
 Both kept reassuring me that there had been no new reports of graves being violated or disappearances of people or animals.
 Still, I can't help shaking the feeling that something is coming and I'm certain Nathan will be our only chance of stopping it.

 I can't tell Marisa about the dream because I know she's been anxious about her dad.
-She and her Mom are waiting for the latest lab results to come back and I don't want to burden her with my worries.
+She and her mom are waiting for the latest lab results to come back and I don't want to burden her with my worries.
 I'd talk to Otto but he's out of town.
 I could e-mail him, but first I want to go to Nathan's place and check on Isabella's grave, where he went to ground with her ghost, to see if there's any change.
 If I don't see anything, then I'll contact Otto for sure and ask what I should do next.

 Damn, almost time for school.
 I'll wrap things up here and report back once I've been to Nathan's place this evening.
 I pray this is all just my imagination but if it isn't and there's no sign of him coming back, I don't know what we'll do.